Oros42/firefox_change_prefs/README.md

 1- Read https://raw.githubusercontent.com/Oros42/firefox_change_prefs/master/user.js
 2- Put user.js in your firefox profile's folder (/home/user/.mozilla/firefox/xxxxxxx.default/).

-This script remove all google, pocket and mozilla URL who can track you.
+This script removes all google, pocket and mozilla URL who can tracks you.

-Old way in ./old/
+In the ./old/ directory, you can find an older python script that modifies the prefs.js file.